Manuel Montt

 Manuel Francisco Antonio Julián Montt Torres ([maˈnwel ˈmont]; September 4, 1809 – September 21, 1880) was a Chilean statesman and scholar.
 He was twice elected President of Chile between 1851 and 1861.
+He was the first civilian to serve a full term as President of Chile.

+His election as President in 1851 set off Revolution of 1851, which Montt successfully subdued.
+During his tenure, he governed in an increasingly authoritarian manner.